orangekame3/gpt-mcp/README.md

 ### 🐛 Debugging Complex Issues
 ```
 > I'm getting a "WebSocket connection failed" error.
-Use advanced_search to find solutions.
+Ask gpt to find solutions.
 ```

 ### 📚 Research with Latest Information
 ```
-> Use advanced_search to find the latest best practices for React Server Components in 2025.
+> Ask gpt to find the latest best practices for React Server Components in 2025.
 ```

 ### 🧩 Design and Architecture Discussions
 ```
 > I want to design a real-time collaborative editor.
-Use advanced_search with high reasoning effort to explore architectures.
+Ask gpt with high reasoning effort to explore architectures.
 ```

 ### 🔍 Comparing Technologies
 ```
-> Use advanced_search to compare Rust vs Go for building high-performance web servers in 2025.
+> Ask gpt to compare Rust vs Go for building high-performance web servers in 2025.
 ```

 ## Development